Hameed Akhtar: Death and legacy

-He died on 17 October 2011 in Lahore, Pakistan after a long battle with cancer at age 88.
-Hameed Akhtar's survivors are his wife, 3 daughters and 1 son including his TV actress daughter Saba Hameed.
-Saba Hameed first married Syed Pervaiz Shafi.
-They were later separated and divorced.
-They had a daughter, actress Meesha Shafi and a son, music performer Faris Shafi.
-She later married TV actor Waseem Abbas, with whom she had a son named Ali Abbas, also an actor.
+Hameed Akhtar died on 17 October 2011 in Lahore after a prolonged illness.
+He was 88 years old.
+He was survived by his wife, three daughters, and one son.

+His daughter Saba Hameed was first married to Syed Pervaiz Shafi, with whom she had two children: actress Meesha Shafi and musician Faris Shafi.
+She subsequently married actor Waseem Abbas; their son Ali Abbas is also an actor.

-After his death, veteran Pakistani journalist and human rights activist I. A. Rehman called him an enlightened person who was an excellent journalist, a good short story writer and a filmmaker.
+Following his death, veteran journalist and human rights activist I. A. Rehman described him as an enlightened person, an excellent journalist, a gifted short story writer, and a filmmaker.